 The Eyes of the Fry and Signs of Impending Birth

 As the eggs incubate, the eyes of the fry are sometimes visible through the thin walls of the gravid spot.
 To accommodate the developing eggs, the mother’s body expands, becoming deeper and broader.
 A few days before delivery, she develops a bulge below the gills, her outline becoming fairly square in this region, while the gravid spot has enlarged its area.

 The Birth Process of New Fry

 When the young are perfectly formed they lie in a semicircular position and are delivered, usually tail first, one at a time, over a period of hours.
-On birth, the fry falls a few inches through the water, but quickly straighten out and, if strong enough, make for cover among the plants.
-If these are not nearby, the fry sink to the bottom and take refuge in the sand, rocks or whatever other cover there may be.
+On birth, the fry falls a few inches through the water, but quickly straightens out and, if strong enough, makes for cover among the plants.
+If these are not nearby, the fry sink to the bottom and take refuge in the sand, rocks, or whatever other covers there may be.
 They lie motionless for a short time while gathering strength.

 Size of the Fry

 The majority of live-bearers are born about 1/4-inch long, and all their fins are formed in the normal shape.
 Most look like a miniature of the adult fish at birth.
 They are not only much larger than the newly hatched young of egg-layers but are also capable of swimming and looking for food and protection.
 Most newly born live-bearers are large enough not to require infusoria as the first food.
 In a few hours after birth, live-bearer fry can eat baby brine shrimp, daphnia, and even finely ground dry food.
 In fact, many will do just fine eating the left over’s in a community tank as they survive hiding in the plants until they are large enough to emerge a month or so later.
 Many an aquarist has been surprised by new fish that suddenly appear in their tank this way!